asha828/BiAffect-Data-Analysis/README.md

     * python3 -m pip install tqdm
     * python3 -m pip install python-dotenv

-8. In pull.py, add the following lines of code to the top
-    * `from dotenv import load_dotenv`
-    * `load_dotenv()`
-9. Create env variable
+8. Create env variable
     * In VS code, create a new file called .env
     * Get synapse token
     * Write this in your .env file:
     * `SYNAPSE_AUTH_TOKEN = your synapse token`
     * `TMPDIR = "your path to a new folder that stores your keyboard data"`
-10. Create a new file called .gitignore
+9. Create a new file called .gitignore
     * Write this in your .gitignore file: .env

 ## Downloading Data: